mhaln3mi/Youtube-content-quality-classification/README.md

 For the Unsupervised part, I clustered the data using K-Cluster into two clusters as I had two labels.

 The code for this section can be found in `src` folder inside `unupervisedML.ipynb` file.

+### Final model

+## Conclusion
+Trying to classify videos based on the features we have turned to be a difficult job for multiple reaonse such as:

+- The dataset used for the initial model is too small
+- The features we have don't cover everything and can only go so far

+Never the less. here are the best models for our project were:

+- Logistic regression
+- KNN
+- XGBClassifier

+### Limitations & problems
+There are several limits and problems with this project, here are some of them:

+- Bias in the dataset
+- Limited dataset especially for non reputable videos
+- Need more features to improve the model
+- The number of labels need to be increased

+### Challenges
+During this project, I faced several challenges like:

+- Limited time
+- Watching and labeling a lot of videos
+- Not enough resources online
+- Microsoft Excel

+### Future development
+I didn’t have enough time to do everything I wished for this project, here are some of the future developments I have in mind:

+- Apply it on different categories of videos like news
+- Use computer vision on the video and thumbnail
+- Look for collaborators
+- Use NLP on the description and title
+- Make a website or an extension to use the model